15 Field Ambulance: Present day

 15 (Edm) Fd Amb is a unit of 1 Health Services Group (1 HSG) and under operational control (OPCON) of 41 Canadian Brigade Group, consisting of all Alberta Army Reserve personnel.
 As a Canadian Forces (CF) Primary Reserve unit, members may serve on a full or part-time basis.
 Deployments are voluntary, and personnel continue to serve alongside Regular Force CF members.
 The Edmonton unit is based at Brigadier James Curry Jefferson Building, and in Calgary at the Mewata Armoury.
-The current Commanding Officer (CO)is Lieutenant-Colonel David Allen, CD (Apr 2019) and the current Regimental Sergeant Major (RSM) is Chief Warrant Officer Suzanne McAdam, MMM, CD (Sep 2019).
+The current Commanding Officer (CO) is Lieutenant-Colonel Terry Larson, CD, AdeC (May 2023) and the current Regimental Sergeant Major (RSM) is Chief Warrant Officer Kristopher Porlier, CD (Aug 2022).